offensi/CTF-challenge/README.md

 ## Rules
 - I can only authorize testing on this binary ;)
 - I will collaborate with the first CTF player to contact me with a working authentication bypass on this binary (DM or e-mail)
 - If you can complete a full exploit chain yourself, you don't need my help.
-Just let me know you've succeeded and report it to the Google VRP
+Just let me know you've succeeded and report it to the Google VRP directly
 - Don't be evil